Are you looking to install the

 arch in your terminal.
 The output should display the architecture of your machine, indicating a successful installation.

 Remember, understanding and installing the ‘arch’ command is the first step in leveraging its features.
 As you progress, you will discover more advanced uses of this command, which we will discuss in the next sections.

 For those who want complete control over the installation process, installing from the source code is the way to go.
 It allows you to compile the program specifically for your system, which can lead to performance benefits.
 Here’s how you can do it:

 tar -xf coreutils-8.32.tar.xz

 sudo make install

-Most package managers allow you to install a specific version of a package using the
+On Debian-based systems, you can install a specific version of a package using the following syntax:

 |Performance improvements, bug fixes